Housing Contract and Assignments

-While it is important for you to read the whole housing contract, there are some important things for you to note, including:
+While it is imperative that all students read the entire housing contract, there are some important things to note:

-- Your minimum meal plan requirement is tied to your residence hall.
-A new dining contract will need to be submitted each year as you progress through your undergraduate career.
+- There are minimum meal plans tied to the residential area you will be living in.
+A new dining contract will need to be submitted each year (or modified if you change rooms).

 - All students are required to have a meal plan, even if they live off campus.